The Unseen Battle Within: Lessons from the Tesla Data Breach

 A Proactive Approach to Insider Threats

 The Tesla data breach is a stark reminder of the importance of internal network visibility in combating insider threats.
-ElastiFlow, offering both raw unsampled Netflow and machine learning-based anomaly detection, represents a significant advancement in the fight against these hidden dangers.
+ElastiFlow, offering both raw unsampled NetFlow and machine learning-based anomaly detection, represents a significant advancement in the fight against these hidden dangers.

 Organizations seeking to bolster their defenses against insider threats would do well to explore ElastiFlow.
 The SEC now requires material cybersecurity incidents to be reported within just four days of detection, including a confirmation of the breach and an impact analysis on financials and operations.
 Only unsampled NetFlow data provides the deep network explorability required to see which systems were affected by a breach.
 By adopting an advanced traffic monitoring tool, such as that offered by ElastiFlow, companies can significantly enhance their ability to detect and respond to insider threats, safeguarding their assets, reputation, and stakeholders.